Webcasts of PACS 164-A, B & C

 As Metta grows every day into an alternative learning center for the study of nonviolence, we invite you to join us by watching these videos or downloading the audio from each course.
 This is an experiment in decentralized yet focused learning, as well as an exploration of nonviolent power.

-In the following videos, Dr. Nagler shows us how to meditate.
+In the following videos, Prof. Nagler shows us how to meditate.

-If you are interested in learning more about nonviolence and meditation, get our ebook, Meditation for Peacemakers here.
+If you are interested in learning more about nonviolence and meditation, get our e-book, Meditation for Peacemakers.